What Computer Parts do you need to build a PC, you ask? Does this mean you want to build your own PC? That is absolutely

 This means it has to be cooled to be able to operate flawlessly.
 What do we need for cooling a CPU?
 A CPU-Cooler! 🙂

 Make sure you have a CPU-Cooler that is compatible with your CPU and Socket.
-It is the same as with Motherboard Socket and CPU Socket.
+It’s the same as with the Motherboard and CPU Socket.
 The Cooler has to fit the CPU and Socket.

 Example: Are you planning on buying an AM4 CPU like the AMD Ryzen 5900X?
 You need an AM4 Socket Motherboard and an AM4 compatible CPU-Cooler too.
 Easy as that!

-There are two mainstream CPU-Cooler types.
+There are two popular CPU-Cooler types.
 One is the Air-Cooled Tower Cooler (that you can see in the image above) and the other is an AIO Closed Waterloop CPU Cooler.

-The AIO Closed Waterloop Cooler cools overclocked CPUs & CPUs that run hot for long periods of time better but can be noisier (usually has more fans and the added pump noise) and needs more room in your PC-Case, as it is attached to the side walls of the case, connected to the CPU with some Water Pipes.
+AIOs, though, can be noisier (usually have more fans and the added pump noise) and need more room in your PC-Case, as they are attached to the side of the case, connected to the CPU with some Water Pipes.
 You can check out our AIO VS Air Cooler Guide to find out more.

 Graphics Card (GPU)

 Next up is the Graphics Card.
-Its purpose is the calculation of anything having to do with visuals and outputs these visuals (Images, User Interface, GUI) onto the Monitor.
+Its purpose is the processing of anything that has to do with visuals and outputs these visuals (Images, User Interface, GUI) onto the Monitor.

 There are two main types of GPUs, the integrated GPU (iGPU) and a discrete GPU.

 When your CPU has an integrated Graphics chip (such as the Intel i9 10900K CPU) you can connect your monitor to the display Adapter on the Motherboard.
-The thing with integrated GPUs though is, that they are very limited.
+The thing with integrated GPUs though is: Their performance is very limited.

-They are usually good enough for light tasks such as Word-Processing, some minor Games and the like but as soon as you want to dive into graphic-heavy tasks such as 3D GPU Rendering, High-End Gaming, Video Editing, Graphic Design or lots of others you will have to get yourself a discrete GPU.
+They are usually good enough for light tasks such as Word-Processing and some minor Games but as soon as you want to dive into graphics-heavy tasks such as 3D GPU Rendering, High-End Gaming, Video Editing, Graphic Design, and many others, you will have to get yourself a discrete GPU.